serverless/serverless/docs/providers/aws/events/apigateway.md

             identityValidationExpression: someRegex
 ```

 You can also use the Request Type Authorizer by setting the `type` property.
-In this case, you
+In this case, your `identitySource` could contain multiple entries for you policy cache.
-do not need the `identitySource`

 ```yml
 functions: